mattgclaudio/StockBots/README.md

-These files here are the result of me running a tensorflow:gpu Docker container on my local machine, the VM's can't access the hardware directly to make use of the driver capabilities. right now the redux_2.py script holds a function to predict the stock with 60 days prior of data, and is passed the starting date, ending date, and ticker symbol as CLI parameters, saves a graph file with the datetime as its file name and updates the model's weights so in theory it will be getting better as i train it on all the major stocks.
+These files here are the result of me running a tensorflow:gpu Docker container on my local machine, the VM's can't access the hardware directly to make use of the driver capabilities. right now the redux_2.py script holds a function to predict the stock with 60 days prior of data, and is passed the starting date, ending date, and ticker symbol as CLI parameters, saves a graph file with the datetime as its file name and updates the model's weights so in theory it will be getting better as i train it on all the major stocks

+This is definitely a bit addicting though, the model trains in about 8 seconds with just my RTX 1050ti, aka the cheapest way to get CUDA cores, and it whoops my 12 core CPU which does it in about 48 seconds.

+TODO:

+Make python list with a bunch of major stock tickers, have redux_2.py run on all of them to speed up training....im entering each ticker in by hand right now...like an idiot.